Matrix-assisted laser desorption electrospray ionization

 The IR-MALDESI source can be used for mass spectrometry imaging (MSI), a technique using MS data analyzed from a sample area to detect hundreds to thousands of biomolecules and visualize their spatial distributions.
 The IR-MALDESI MSI source was designed and implemented in 2013, and is coupled to a high resolving power hybrid Quadrupole-Orbitrap mass spectrometer.
 The computer controlled motorized stage and a charge-coupled device (CCD) camera are placed in a nitrogen purged enclosure where ambient ions and relative humidity can be regulated.
 A water-cooled Peltier thermoelectric plate is used to control the sample stage temperature (−10 °C to 80 °C).
 The source has single- or multi-shot capabilities with adjustable laser fluence, repetition rate, and delay between the laser trigger and MS ion accumulation.

-Over the past ten years, transformative developments in the laser technology, data acquisition, motor-control software (RastirX), and imaging processing software (MSiReader) have promoted IR-MALDESI as a powerful tool for the direct analysis and MSI of diverse biological, forensic, and pharmaceutical samples.
+Over the past decade, significant developments in laser technology, data acquisition, motor-control software (RastirX), and imaging processing software (MSiReader) have established IR-MALDESI as a versatile method for the direct analysis and MSI of diverse biological, forensic, and pharmaceutical samples.